 Temporary Medical Leaves

-A student may request a Temporary Medical Leave of Absence of up to ten (10) consecutive class days and ordinarily for no more than ten (10) total class days per semester (fall and spring).
+Undergraduate students may request a Temporary Medical Leave of up to ten (10) consecutive class days and ordinarily for no more than ten (10) total class days per semester (fall and spring).

-Temporary medical leaves are appropriate for health-related situations in which a student needs to take time away from classes to manage a short-term need such as injury rehabilitation, symptoms improved by rest, or for planned procedures associated with relatively short recovery times.
+Temporary medical leaves are appropriate for health-related situations in which a student needs to take time away from classes to manage a short-term need such as injury rehabilitation, symptoms improved by rest under the supervision of a healthcare provider, acute and severe illness, health emergencies, or for planned procedures associated with relatively short recovery times.
 Temporary medical leaves may be used when a student is advised by healthcare providers to alter or adapt their participation or attendance in classes (e.g. intermittent attendance or reduced class participation).
+Temporary medical leaves can be approved for up to ten (10) consecutive class days, beginning with the first day of missed class related to the health need.

 Temporary medical leaves do not prohibit a student from attending classes or completing work, and students are responsible for making a plan with faculty to complete all required work that was missed during a leave.
-In situations where there are significant health and safety concerns, a student may not be approved to reside on campus during a temporary medical leave.
+In situations where there are significant health and safety concerns, a student may not be approved to reside on campus during a temporary medical leave which may limit their ability to participate in classroom activities.

-Temporary medical leaves are not appropriate in situations where intensive levels of care are indicated including inpatient, intensive outpatient, or residential settings, nor are they appropriate to manage common illnesses like colds, influenza, etc. unless symptoms are exceptionally severe and persistent.
+Temporary medical leaves are not appropriate in situations where on-going, intensive levels of care are indicated including inpatient, intensive outpatient, or residential settings, nor are they appropriate to manage common illnesses like colds, influenza, etc. unless symptoms are exceptionally severe and persistent.
 Temporary medical leaves are also not appropriate for situations where health needs are undefined, a plan is not communicated, or where there are no planned connections with campus or community-based healthcare professionals.
-They also cannot be used to take care of others on campus or at home, or for bereavement.
+They cannot be used to take care of others who have health needs on campus or at home, for bereavement, or for a period of general rest.

 Temporary medical leaves do not change a student’s enrollment status at the College.
 They are extended, excused absences for the purpose of tending to a new or existing health situation.